ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@recursive` attribute is `/EBMLSchema/element/@recursive`.

 This attribute is a boolean to express whether an EBML Element is permitted to be stored recursively.
-In this case the EBML Element MAY be stored within another EBML Element that has the same Element ID.
+If it is allowed, the EBML Element MAY be stored within another EBML Element that has the same Element ID.
 Which itself can be stored in an EBML Element that has the same Element ID, and so on.
 EBML Elements that are not Master Elements MUST NOT set recursive to true.

 If the EBMLElement part of the `@path` contains an IsRecursive part, then the recursive value MUST be true; otherwise, it MUST be false.